 Certain loans to portfolio companies will be secured on a second priority basis by the same collateral securing senior secured debt of such companies.
 The first priority liens on the collateral will secure the portfolio company's obligations under any outstanding senior debt and may secure certain other future debt that may be permitted to be incurred by the portfolio company under the agreements governing the loans.
 The holders of obligations secured by the first priority liens on the collateral will generally control the liquidation of and be entitled to receive proceeds from any realization of the collateral to repay their obligations in full before us.
-In addition, the value of the collateral in the event of liquidation will depend on market and economic conditions, the availability of buyers and other factors.
-There can be no assurance that the proceeds, if any, from the sale or sales of all of the collateral would be sufficient to satisfy the loan obligations secured by the second priority liens after payment in full of all obligations secured by the first priority liens on the collateral.
-If such proceeds are not sufficient to repay amounts outstanding under the loan obligations secured by the second priority liens secured by the extent not repaid from the proceeds of the sale of the collateral, will only have an unsecured claim against the portfolio company's remaining assets, if any.
+In addition, the value of the collateral in the event of liquidation will depend on market and economic conditions, the value of the collateral in the event of liquidation will depend on market and economic conditions, the value of the collateral in the event of liquidation will depend on market and economic conditions, the value of the collateral in the event of liquidation will depend on market and economic conditions, the value of the collateral in the event of liquidation will depend on market and economic conditions, the value of the collateral in the event of liquidation will depend on market and economic conditions, the value of the collateral in the event of liquidation will depend on market and economic conditions, the value of the collateral in the event of liquidation will depend on market and economic conditions, the value of the collateral will generally event of the collateral will gene

 The rights we may have with respect to the collateral securing the loans we make to our portfolio companies with senior debt outstanding may also be limited pursuant to the terms of one or more intercreditor agreements entered into with the holders of first priority senior debt.
-Under an intercreditor agreement, at any time obligations which have the benefit of the first priority liens are outstanding, any of the following actions that may be taken in respect of the collateral will be at the direction of the holders of the obligations secured by the first priority liens: the ability to cause the commencement of enforcement proceedings against the collateral, the ability to control the conduct of such proceedings, the approval of amendments to collateral documents; releases of liens on the collateral and waivers of past defaults under collateral documents.
+Under an intercreditor agreement, at any time obligations which have the benefit of the first priority liens are outstanding, any of the following actions that may be taken in respect of the collateral will be at the direction of the holders of the obligations secured by the first priority liens: the ability to cause the commencement of enforcement proceedings against the collateral, the ability to control the conduct of such proceedings, the approval of amendments to collateral documents, releases of liens on the collateral and waivers of past defaults under collateral documents.
 We may not have the ability to control or direct these actions, even if our rights are adversely affected.